Transylvania’s Heritage Self-Guided Cycling Holiday

 (BLD, ~60 km, +300m, -450m)

+We recommend to have an extra day in this magnificent village and to go by train to visit Sibiu, one of the most beautiful medieval towns in Romania.
+This is certainly the reason why Sibiu was chosen « the cultural capital of Europe in 2007 ».
 Developed by Saxons on a Roman village, Sibiu was the residence of the Austrian government in Transylvania.
 The small streets, the picturesque courtyards and the rock stairs create a romantic atmosphere.
 Lots of monuments and interesting museums are also waiting for you.
 In the evening you return by train to Carta village.
+Also possible overnight in Sibiu.

-Day 4: The route through Transylvania continues towards Biertan and its enormous fortified church with several ring-walls.
-It is Unesco World Heritage since 1993.
+The route through Transylvania continues towards Biertan and its enormous fortified church with several ring-walls.
+It is UNESCO World Heritage since 1993.
 Trip along country roads and you’ll enjoy the pastoral landscapes and fortified church of Richis.
 Dinner and accommodation in Biertan village.

 (BLD, ~65 km, +600m, -650m)